pygame-community/pygame-ce/docs/reST/ref/image.rst

    It is to be noted that this function does not return a surface whose dimensions exactly match the ``size`` argument.
-This function preserves aspect ratio, so the returned surface could be smaller along atmost one dimension.
+This function preserves aspect ratio, so the returned surface could be smaller along at most one dimension.

    .. versionadded:: 2.4.0